 Translating Small Scale Success to Big Business

 Influencers with a follower count in the millions can also maintain a similar type of relationship with their follower-base.
-Feel free to check out some of 2019’s top Influencers.
+Feel free to check out some of Instagram’s top Influencers.
 The reason they’re so successful?
 They’ve met the requirements of successful marketing and authentic influencing.

 Requirements of Successful Influencing

 Responding to comments can be a positive way to gauge how followers feel about recent content.
 Saying thank you to positive feedback shows appreciation for the time and energy followers are putting in.
-Asking for participation, i.e. “leave a comment below about xyz” or “I’d love to hear your stories about abc” solidifies a bond and demonstrates a genuine interest in what other people have to say.
+Asking for participation, i.e. “leave a comment below about xyz” or “I’d love to hear your stories about abc”, solidifies a bond and demonstrates a genuine interest in what other people have to say.
 This is also a great way to ensure the content being produced is something followers still enjoy!

 Real Products (That You Really Use)

-Not only does the product need to be authentic, but the brand should have the same values as the influencer promoting them.
+Not only does the product need to be authentic, but the brand should have the same values as the influencer promoting it.
 People are actively avoiding brands for a variety of reasons and no influencer wants to get caught in the throws of social justice/political motivation/moral obligation that distances them from their followers.
 Keep a company’s mission and values in mind when selecting who to promote.
 An influencer’s stamp of approval reflects directly back on them.